ronnieholm/FSharp-onion-architecture-sample/README.md

 compiler is mostly sequential across an assembly, but multiple assemblies may be compiled in parallel.
 For this reasons, separate assemblies for domain, application, integration, web, unit test integration test is a good idea.
-Compilation would become sequantial compilation across the solution.
+Compilation would become sequential compilation across the solution.